alextakele/alx-higher_level_programming/README.md

 # Higher Level Programming
-#### This repository contains higher level programming Projects like:
+#### This repository contains higher level programming Projects that contain the following technologies
 ###### Python Programming, javascript Programming, Fundamentals of  Structured Quary Language, Fundamentals of Computer Networkig.
 ### Those all Projects are Listed below: